tedneward/Azgaarnoth/Classes/Paladin/Oathbreaker.md

 ## Channel Divinity
 When you take this oath at 3rd level, you gain the following two Channel Divinity options.

-***Control Undead***.
-As an action, you target one undead creature you can see within 30 feet of you.
+***Control Undead.*** As an action, you target one undead creature you can see within 30 feet of you.
 The target must make a Wisdom saving throw.
 On a failed save, the target must obey your commands for the next 24 hours, or until you use this Channel Divinity option again.
 An undead whose challenge rating is equal to or greater than your paladin level is immune to this effect.

-***Dreadful Aspect***.
-As an action, you channel the darkest emotions and focus them into a burst of magical menace.
+***Dreadful Aspect.*** As an action, you channel the darkest emotions and focus them into a burst of magical menace.
 Each creature of your choice within 30 feet of you must make a Wisdom saving throw if it can see you.
 On a failed save, the target is frightened of you for 1 minute.
 If a creature frightened by this effect ends its turn more than 30 feet away from you, it can attempt another Wisdom saving throw to end the effect on it.

 ## Aura of Hate
 Starting at 7th level you, as well any fiends and undead within 10 feet of you, gain a bonus to melee weapon damage rolls equal to your Charisma modifier (minimum of +1).
 A creature can benefit from this feature from only one paladin at a time.